Exact multi-parameter persistent homology of time-series data: Fast and variable topological inferences

 \end{section}

-\begin{section}{EMPH in machine learning workflows} The EMPH method proposed in Section \ref{Sec : Application of multi-parameter theory and its interpretation} is highly efficient in terms of computational complexity and it provides a way of variable topological inferences.
-Due to its significantly lower computational complexity compared to existing TDA methods and its capability for variable topological inferences, the EMPH can be implemented much more efficiently in machine learning workflows, thereby enabling topological inferences in such workflows easily.
+\begin{section}{EMPH in machine learning workflows} The EMPH method proposed in Section \ref{Sec : Application of multi-parameter theory and its interpretation} is highly efficient in terms of computational complexity and it provides a framework for variable topological inferences.
+Due to its significantly lower computational complexity compared to existing TDA methods and its capability for variable topological inferences, the EMPH can be implemented much more efficiently in machine learning workflows, thereby easily enabling topological inferences in such workflows.

-In order to implement TDA in a machine learning workflow, we need to vectorize persistence barcode or persistence diagram. { Persistence Landscape \cite{bubenik2015statistical} and persistence image \cite{adams2017persistence} have emerged as typical methods for transforming barcodes into vectors, serving as essential tools for combining TDA with ML.
+In order to implement TDA in a machine learning workflow, we need to vectorize the barcode.
+Persistence Landscape \cite{bubenik2015statistical} and persistence image \cite{adams2017persistence} have emerged as typical methods for transforming barcodes into vectors, serving as essential tools for combining TDA with machine learning.
 To apply the EMPH method in a machine learning workflow, we employ the following vectorization methods, i.e. Betti sequence and persistence image. \begin{enumerate} \item \textbf{(Betti sequence, \cite{umeda2017time})} Given an interval $I \subset \mathbb{R}$, consider $\epsilon_1 \le \epsilon_2 \le \cdots \le \epsilon_k$ representing equally spaced points within $I$.
 The $n$-dimensional Betti sequence $BS_n(B)$ of $n$-dimensional barcode $B$ is a $k$-dimensional vector defined as follows: $BS_n(B) = \bigl( \left| \left\{ [b,d) \in B : \epsilon_i \in [b,d) \right\} \right| \bigr)_{1 \le i \le k} \in \mathbb{R}^k$.
-This vectorization method discretizes the variation of the Betti numbers of simplicial complexes (e.g., $\mathcal{R}_{\epsilon}(X)$) with the filtration parameter (e.g., $\epsilon$).
+This vectorization method discretizes the variation of the Betti numbers of simplicial complexes (e.g., $\Rip_{\epsilon}(X)$) with the filtration parameter (e.g., $\epsilon$).
 The computation of $BS_n(B)$ is straightforward.